Gurkamal27/Load-Duration-Curve-Tool/README.md

 |:--------------:|:------:|:---------------------------:|:-----------------------:|:-----:|:-----:|:-----:|:------:|:-----:|:---------------------------------------------------------------------------------------:|:----------------------:|
 | GRM_CB9_A_Amps | 115.00 | 0.57                        | 59.39                   | 64.27 | 61.80 | 59.69 | 131.62 | 34.84 | ['August 2019', 'September 2019', 'March 2020'] | 16.62                  |

-The first image that is saved is the load profile.
-This is the graphical representation of the load useage over a period of time.
-It can be used to show trends and patterns of comsumption, with a limit also shown to identify if the load exceds the limit.
+The first image saved is the Load Profile, a graphical representation of load usage over a period of time.
+It shows consumption trends and patterns, with a limit indicated to determine if the load exceeds the limit.

 <img src="Source/example_load_profile.png"  width="800" height="385">

-the second image is the load durration curve.
-In addtion to the load durration curve the limit, percentage at whitch limit is exceded (if exceded), and testpoint percentages (if selected) are also displayed.
+The second image is the Load Duration Curve, which displays the limit, the percentage at which the limit is exceeded (if exceeded), and the testpoint percentages (if selected).

 <img src="Source/example_load-duration_curve.png"  width="800" height="385">